Showing posts with label believe. Show all posts

 “Some seem able to learn it, and from time to time we see someone virtually come alive and their Christian life is simply transformed by learning to operate on this principle.
 They lose their egotism, as extroverts; or they lose their introverted feeling of self-consciousness...They begin to do things and to enjoy them, experiencing the blessing and excitement of Christian living.
 Others say, "I see all this, and I want to do it too.
 I know what is said about how to rest, but I try it and it doesn't work.
 Why?
 Why do we fail?”

 What principles have they learned to apply?
 They learned to rest in the Lord, but how?
 This is where most Christians hit a hurdle.
-It is like an athlete who practices improving his/her skill, yet, has shown no improvement, no gain in their performance.
+It is like an athlete who practices improving his/her skill yet has shown no improvement, no gain in performance.
 Why?
 Is it because he/she practices under the same principle and the same technique?

 This is why some Christians fall into a rut.
 They keep applying the same principle taught over and over again without showing any improvement in their Christian lives, living a defeated life as if it was intended to be, according to God’s will.
 I myself experience being stuck in a rut.

-Some are exemplary Christian; nonetheless, they are not at rest.
-When life conditions challenged them, they feel defeated and some burn out.
+Some are exemplary Christians; nonetheless, they are not at rest.
+When life conditions challenge them, they feel defeated, and some burn out.
 The feeling of abandonment is great, and rejection from God sinks in.
-They question everything, many doubt their salvation status and seek answers.
-They consult, only to be told to keep on going, double the effort, and blamed Satan for causing these defeated feelings.
+They question everything, and many doubt their salvation status and seek answers.
+They consult, only to be told to keep on going, double the effort, and blame Satan for causing these defeated feelings.

 James described these Christians has to be like waves of the sea driven and tossed by the wind.
-They are double-minded Christians, unstable in all their ways, (James 1:5-8).
+They are double-minded Christians, unstable in all their ways (James 1:5-8).
 Doubts cause them to be unstable.
 I know!
-I was exactly like that.
+I was exactly like that and still am on some occasions.

 What caused me to doubt?
-I doubted due to the principle that I lived by.
+I doubted due to the principles that I lived by.

-Ray Stedman described a Christians living a defeated life:
+Ray Stedman described a Christian living a defeated life:

 “I'm afraid most of us fit the self-description of someone who said he was a mouse studying to be a rat.
 By our best efforts we can rise to a high level of mediocrity -- inadequate, unable.
 Why?
 Simply because we are depending on our effort.
 We are either extroverts, confident that we can do things and therefore frequently falling flat on our face; or we are introverts, so afraid to try anything that we don't even dare show our face.
 It is all because we are looking to ourselves as our resource; our background, our training, our gifts, our talents, our education, etc. It either results in feeling that we have what it takes and can be confident, able, and powerful; or, as we look at ourselves we say, we don't have what it takes and therefore we can't take it and we won't even try.
 So, we become either over-confident and under-equipped, or under-confident and overworked, trying constantly to make up by activity what we lack in results.”

 Does this describe a bird attempting to fly against the wind?
 Is this what life is to you, a constant struggle?
-Is it time that you question the principles that you are constantly applying day after day?
+Is it time that you question the principles you are constantly applying daily?
 Some of those principles are taught in some churches (not all).
-This is one of the reasons I am so against some church denomination's “Statement of Belief”.
+This is one of the reasons I am so against some church denominations' “Statement of Belief.”
 It’s served its purpose to guide its members; unfortunately, the “Statement of Belief” becomes a cap to further understanding God’s word.
 Most “Statement of Belief” has never been reviewed since the church's foundation.

-A messenger from God instructed Daniel that at the end time, knowledge will increase, (Daniel 12:4).
-We are instructed to seek God and to learn from Him.
+A messenger from God instructed Daniel that knowledge will increase at the end of time (Daniel 12:4).
+We are instructed to seek God and learn from Him.
 Doesn't the bible teach that we wrestle against principalities, (Ephesians 6:12), against the wrong technique that we were made to believe that if applied correctly we will have victory over all hurdles?
-Wrong principalities have crept into the body of Christ,- its foundation nonetheless many are unchallenged.
+Wrong principalities have crept into the body of Christ- its foundation nonetheless; many are unchallenged.

-In many cases, it is not the church leaders' fault, but members, who are benchwarmers and who refuse to apply the good teaching of their ministers or pastors.
+In many cases, it is not the church leaders' fault but the members who are benchwarmers and refuse to apply the good teachings of their ministers or pastors.

 In my commentary title, “What kind of truth do you want God’s word to be?”
 I point out that most Christians are victims of their own demise.
-Most Christians do not question what is being taught to them or live by.
+Most Christians do not question what is being taught or live by.
 What principalities and beliefs had they accepted as God’s word when actually it is not?
-For one example, “God helps those who help themselves” is not in the bible.
-Another one is, “Faith and obey to keep your salvation” which is also not in the bible.
+For example, “God helps those who help themselves” is not in the bible.
+Another one is, “Faith and obey to keep your salvation,” which is also not in the bible.
 Both statements implied that work (a condition) is needed either to gain and keep your salvation or work is required to have your prayers answered.
-How many pay tithes to buy favor from God?
-How many promises to do this or that if God answers their prayers?
+How many pay tithes to buy favour from God?
+How many people promise to do something for God if their prayers are answered?

-Some Christians will even quote to you that “faith by itself if it does not have works, is dead,” (James 2:17).
-What is misunderstood is that it is a faith that produces work not the other way around, works that produce faith.
-As pointed out in (1 Thessalonians 1:3), “We remember before our God and Father your work produced by faith, your labor prompted by love, and your endurance inspired by hope in our Lord Jesus Christ.”
+Some Christians will even quote you that “faith by itself if it does not have works, is dead,” (James 2:17).
+What is misunderstood is that it is a faith that produces work, not the other way around; works that produces faith.
+As pointed out in (1 Thessalonians 1:3), “We remember before our God and Father your work produced by faith, your labour prompted by love, and your endurance inspired by hope in our Lord Jesus Christ.”

-Even with this understanding most of us will pray and asks God for His intervention yet do not wait.
-Most of us will act like Sarah, Abraham's wife, taking the matter into her own hand guessing God’s will.
-This is where the wrong principle “God helps those who help themselves” is applied.
-The bible is specific.
+Even with this understanding, most of us will pray and ask God for His intervention, yet do not wait.
+Most of us will act like Sarah, Abraham's wife, taking the matter into her own hands, guessing God’s will.
+This is where the wrong principle, “God helps those who help themselves,” is applied.
+The Bible is specific.
 It instructs us to wait on the Lord.
 “The LORD is good to those who wait for Him, To the soul who seeks Him,” (Lamentations 3:25) and “Therefore the LORD will wait, that He may be gracious to you; And therefore He will be exalted, that He may have mercy on you.
 For the LORD is a God of justice; Blessed are all those who wait for Him,” (Isaiah 30:18).

 The Perfect Law of Faith

-To see the perfect law of faith at work, we are to go to the Old Testament, in the Book of 1 Samuel chapter 17.
+To see the perfect law of faith at work, we are to go to the Old Testament, in the Book of 1 Samuel, chapter 17.
 David, son of Jesse of Bethlehem, was the youngest of all his sons.
 Let us take the time to read the whole story.
 This is a commentary.
 It is not a daily devotional study.
-This is for Christian who seriously wanted to make a difference in their life.
-Therefore it is important to view this lesson from all its perspectives.
+This is for Christians who seriously want to make a difference in their life.
+Therefore, it is important to view this lesson from all perspectives.
 The ERV will be used to make it easy to read.
-As you read please look for the motive in David's battle against Goliath and what gives him the assurance of victory over Goliath.
+As you read, please look for David's motive in battling Goliath and what gives him the assurance of victory.

 1 Samuel 17 - Goliath vs. David